robingould/music-linker/README.md

 (The first thing has never happened to me I was just imagining what it would be like if someone asked me, haha if you wanna send me a Spotify playlist you can be the first pplease)

-## Steal all your friends music easily with a single copy-paste!
-Connect your cross-platform music together, with the click of a button(s)!
+## Steal all your friends music with a single copy-paste!
+Connect all of your cross-platform music together, with the click of a button(s)!

 Uses RAG with GPT-4 ($0.004 per song basically) to fix Youtube "junk" names and get album names (for Jellyfin file system).
 (For example: Kylie Minogue - Can't Get You Out Of My Head (Official Video) -> Kylie Minogue - Fever - Can't Get You Out Of My Head)
 Uses Spotipy search as the service to augment GPT-4 responses.